SAP/ui5-uiveri5/docs/config/reporters.md

 }]
 ```

-## HTML screenshot reporter
+## HTML Screenshot Reporter
 The HTML screenshot reporter is activated by including the name `./reporter/screenshotReporter` in the `reporters` config file option.
 Screenshot reporting is enabled for application testing by default.
 The screenshot reporter creates an HTML file with a simple representation of the test execution flow.
 It creates and stores screenshots on specified moments of test execution:
 - on expectation completion (either successful or failed)
 - before action execution (after syncing with the application and immediately before interaction).
-The currently supported actions are: click and sendKeys.
+The currently supported actions are: `click` and `sendKeys`.

 Screenshots are in png format and follow the naming convention:
 - for expectations: fullTestName_indexOfTestExpectation_status_screenshotCreationTime